• Home

 • In cases where soldiers “do not exceed the authorized screening table weight for their age and measured height,” Army regulations require no body fat assessment.

-Any soldier failing to meet body fat standards after six months from date of entry to active service will be entered in the ABCP.
+Any soldier failing to meet body fat standards after six months from the date of entry to active service will be entered in the ABCP.

-Army Recruiting Advice On Preparing To Meet Physical Standards
+Army Recruiting Advice on Preparing to Meet Physical Standards

 Consult a physician before starting any new fitness regimen, especially a rigorous one.
 Do not rely on fad diets, exercise programs that start only weeks before your weigh-in date, etc.